 Photo #1 is a view of Mt.
 Democrat during the drive up the Kite Lake road.
-From the parking area, follow the blocked road north near the lake and past a few camping spots.
-After the lake, begin the ascent out of the basin - Photo #2 and Photo #3.
-Continue north and ascend to the Kentucky Belle Mine at 12,400' - Photo #4 and Photo #5.
-The collapsed mine shack is just a few feet from the trail.
-Photo #6 looks back on the hike up from Kite Lake, and Photo #7 is a different view of the mine area.
-Hike above 12,500' to the base of a rugged slope - Photo #8.
-Follow the trail up the slope (Photo #9) to reach the base of Democrat's East Slope - Photo #10.
-Cross a small stream and turn left (west) near 12,800' - Photo #11.
-Ascend a few switchbacks to 13,000' where the trail turns right and heads north across the east slope - Photo #10.
+From the parking area, follow the blocked road north near the lake and past a few camping spots - Photo #2 and Photo #3.
+Continue north and ascend to the Kentucky Belle Mine at 12,400' - Photo #4, Photo #5 and Photo #6.
+Follow the trail onto Democrat's east slopes (Photo #7) and ascend a rugged slope, near 12,600' - Photo #8.
+Near 12,800' (Photo #9), ascend a few switchbacks to reach 13,000' where the trail turns right and heads north across the east slope - Photo #10.
 Continue north to reach the Democrat-Cameron saddle ( 39.34171° N, -106.13224° W) at 13,400' - Photo #11.

-From the top of the East Slope, the summit is directly west.
-Walk over to the final pitch (Photo #22 and Photo #23) and follow the trail up to the summit ( 39.339542° N, -106.139946° W) - Photo #17.
+Walk over to the final pitch (Photo #16) and follow the trail up to the summit ( 39.339542° N, -106.139946° W) - Photo #17.
 Taken from Mt.
 Bross, Photo #18 is a view of the upper route with snow coverage.

 : The information contained in this report may not be accurate and should not be the only resource used in preparation for your climb.
 Failure to have the necessary experience, physical conditioning, supplies or equipment can result in injury or death.
 14ers.com and the author(s) of this report provide no warranties, either express or implied, that the information provided is accurate or reliable.
 By using the information provided, you agree to indemnify and hold harmless 14ers.com and the report author(s) with respect to any claims and demands against them, including any attorney fees and expenses.
 Please read the 14ers.com Safety